micmejia/bible-dump/NKJV/Deuteronomy/Deut 1.md

 ###### 1
-These _are_ the words which Moses spoke to all Israel on this side of the Jordan in the wilderness, in the [^a]plain opposite [^b]Suph, between Paran, Tophel, Laban, Hazeroth, and Dizahab.
+These _are_ the words which Moses spoke to all Israel on this side of the Jordan in the wilderness, in the plain opposite Suph, between Paran, Tophel, Laban, Hazeroth, and Dizahab.

 ###### 2
 _It is_ eleven days' _journey_ from Horeb by way of Mount Seir to Kadesh Barnea.